-- o Extensive experience working with children, adolescents, and families - o Extensive training and/or classes in family and systemic theory - o Extensive psychological/psychoeducational testing experience - o Experience in both outpatient and residential settings in terms of the type of setting and population, as well as experience with evidence-based practice.
+- o Extensive experience working with children, adolescents, and families - o Extensive training and/or classes in family and systemic theory - o Extensive psychological/psychoeducational testing experience - o Experience in both outpatient AND residential settings - o Individuals with Spanish or Haitian Creole bilingual skills are strongly encouraged to apply

+All applications are evaluated by the Youth Services Department Training Committee for potential goodness of fit with the internship program.
+We look for interns with training goals aligned with the training that we offer.
+The program looks not only at the total number of practicum hours, but the quality of training in terms of the type of setting and population, as well as experience with evidence-based practice.
 We prefer interns who have training and experience in working with youth and families and those who, based on their experience, demonstrate cultural sensitivity working with diverse populations.
 However, we will consider candidates with gaps in this training who demonstrate great potential and an eagerness to learn based on strong letters of recommendation, essays, and interviews.